carlosonunez/blog.carlosnunez.me/content/post/how-to-make-enterprise-container-strategies-that-last-part-ii.md

 I will not provide in-depth coverage into each tool.
 Doing so will create a dangerously long and hard-to-follow post and detracts from the purpose of the
-Stairs: to help teams figure out where to go next.
+Staircase: to help teams figure out where to go next.
 However, I'll provide links containing more info so you can peruse them at your own leisure.

 ## Stair 0: Getting Started with Docker